-At Urban & Taylor, S.C., our Milwaukee, WI nursing home abuse lawyers are passionate about making our nursing homes and long term care facilities safer for Wisconsin’s elderly population.
-Many of our state’s facilities are severely understaffed, but understaffing is never an acceptable excuse for abuse or negligence.
+At Urban & Taylor, S.C., our Wisconsin elder abuse lawyers are passionate about making our long-term care facilities safer for our state’s elderly population.
+Many Wisconsin facilities are severely understaffed, but understaffing is never an acceptable excuse for abuse or negligence.

-Here are some of the conditions and causes for neglect that we have succeeded in recovering monetary compensation for:
+Here are some of the conditions and causes for neglect that you may be able to receive monetary compensation for:

 - Elopement — Some patients have a known tendency to wander off.
-Failure to watch over them can lead to serious injuries (falls, car accidents, assaults) when they leave the premises.
+The act of wandering off is often referred to as “elopement”.
+Failure to watch over a resident who is prone to elopement can lead to serious injuries (falls, car accidents, or assaults) if they leave the premises or wander in an unsafe area.

 Step One: Knowing the Signs of Elder Abuse